pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 - Restart FRR and observe that peering fails.
 - Restore the correct ASN and confirm peering is re-established.

-- How do you think you change the remote-as?  if editing frr.conf do you need to restart frr?
+- Questions: How do you think you change the remote-as?  if editing frr.conf do you need to restart frr?
 If using vtysh how would you do it?

 Hint - The word 'no' before a command in frr means to remove that command from the configuration.